Prince Edward County, Virginia: Education

 Also located within the multi-school campus is the Prince Edward County Career & Technical Education Center, offering a range of specialized courses, such as business law, carpentry, agriculture and automotive technology.

 The Fuqua School, member of the Virginia Association of Independent Schools, is the primary K-12 alternative to the public schools for Prince Edward County, having been founded as a segregation academy.
 It, like each of the county's public schools, is located in Farmville.

 The private men's college Hampden-Sydney College is located in Prince Edward County, south of Farmville in the unincorporated community of Hampden Sydney, Virginia.

 Longwood University, the third-oldest public university in Virginia, is located in Farmville.

 Politics

+Prince Edward County is a competitive county, voting Republican from 1960 to 1992, voting Democratic in 1996, voting Republican in 2000, voting Democratic from 2004 to 2020, and voting Republican in 2024.